eliseferg/377-Final-Project/public/Docs/README.md

 You need to provide a technical document so that future developers can start setting up the application on their local machines, and keep working on the system development after you leave the team.

 # Developers Manual
 Developer access to Commons will require downloading each file under this project directory to your local machine.
-However, it is suggested to create a duplicate local github repository to upload all od the programming files for easy access and updates.
+However, it is suggested to create a duplicate local github repository to upload all of the programming files for easy access and updates.

 ## Application Design